-What is the Child Behavior Checklist (CBCL)?
+What is the Child Behavior Checklist?

-The Child Behavior Checklist is a useful report form made by Thomas M. Achenbach.
+This is a useful report form made by Thomas M. Achenbach.
 It's also a component of the Achenbach System of Empirically Based Assessment (ASEBA).

-How to use the Child Behavior Checklist (CBCL)
+How to use the Child Behavior Checklist

 Achenbach's Child Behavior Checklist is quite easy to use!
-On the part of the psychologist/health practitioner, they just need to issue this to the parent(s) or guardian(s) reporting on their child about potential behavioral and emotional problems.
+The psychologist/health practitioner must issue this to the parent(s) or guardian(s) reporting on their child's potential behavioral and emotional problems.

-Step 1: Provide general information.
+Step 1: Provide general information

-Step 2: List and rate things about the child related to school, chores, and relationships.
+Step 2: List and rate things about the child related to school, chores, and relationships

 After the general information section of the checklist, the next part is about what the child likes, what and how they do in school, a little bit about home, and their relationships with people, especially within their age group.

-Step 3: Rate 113 items on a long list!
+Step 3: Rate the items

-It has items like the following:
+It has items relating to well being and social competence like the following:

 - Can't get mind off certain thoughts/obsessions: [describe]